-Multiple controlled studies have shown that consistently taking vitamin C tablets, and not just when you get sick, shortens the length of the cold.
-Vitamin C might not keep you from catching a cold, it can reduce its duration and severity.
+Studies have shown that consistently taking vitamin C tablets shortens the length of the cold.
+For best results, take it when you’re not sick as a preventative.
+Therefore, Vitamin C might not keep you from catching a cold.
+But, it can reduce its duration and severity.

 Studies suggest that Vitamin C plays a role in relieving mental health problems.
-Researchers at Japan’s Tokyo Metropolitan Institute of Gerontology, and Ochanomizu University, theorized that vitamin C levels can affect a person’s risk of depression, anxiety and anorexia.
+For example, researchers at Japan’s Tokyo Metropolitan Institute of Gerontology, and Ochanomizu University, theorized that vitamin C levels can affect many things.
+For instance, a person’s risk of depression, anxiety and anorexia.

 Helps Fight Cancer

 Studies have shown that Vitamin C administered intravenously in high doses, can be selectively toxic to cancer cells.
 Therefore, when Vitamin C breaks down it produces hydrogen peroxide, a reactive oxygen variety.
-As a result, cancer cells are far more prone to damage and destruction when confronted with high amounts of hydrogen peroxide.
+As a result, cancer cells are far more prone to damage.
+Also, destruction when confronted with high amounts of hydrogen peroxide.

-The right amount of Vitamin C may have the same effect as walking on an important protein referred to as endothelin-1.
+The right amount of Vitamin C may have the same effect as an important protein referred to as endothelin-1.
 This protein promotes the constriction of the small blood vessels.
-A study introduced at the 14th International Conference on Endothelin involved 35 overweight, obese or sedentary adult participants.
-The study noted that those who took a daily dose of time-released vitamin C (500 milligrams) lowered endothelin-1 related blood vessel constriction as much as those who took daily walks.
+A study at the 14th International Conference on Endothelin involved 35 overweight, obese or sedentary adult participants.
+Those who took a daily dose of time-released vitamin C (500 milligrams) lowered endothelin-1 related blood vessel constriction.
+Similarly, as much as those who took daily walks.

 Helps Prevent Age-Related Macular Degeneration

-The University of Mississippi Medical Center reported that 500 milligrams of Vitamin C, consumed together with other antioxidants including vitamin E (400 IU), beta carotene (15 milligrams) and zinc (80 milligrams), may help protect against age-related macular degeneration.
-Because this nutrient combination includes high levels of zinc, you’ll want to consult with a medical professional before taking these supplements together.
+The University of Mississippi Medical Center reported that 500 milligrams of Vitamin C helps protect against age-related macular degeneration.
+Please note, these should be consumed together with other antioxidants.
+For instance, including vitamin E (400 IU), beta carotene (15 milligrams) and zinc (80 milligrams).
+Because, this nutrient combination includes high levels of zinc.
+You’ll want to consult with a medical professional before taking these supplements together.

 Vitamin C regulates the synthesis of collagen, structural protein.
 Collagen helps protect the skin by filtering out toxins in the environment and other pathogens.
-Note too, that collagen is also a structural component of tendons, ligaments, cartilage and blood vessels.
+Also, collagen is also a structural component of tendons, ligaments, cartilage and blood vessels.

 Additional Benefits of Vitamin C

-Vitamin C has been shown to boost immune system function, improve gum health and may help prevent Pre-Eclampsia (the leading cause of pre-mature births).
+Vitamin C has been shown to boost immune system function and improve gum health.
+Also, may help prevent Pre-Eclampsia which is the leading cause of pre-mature births.
 Moreover, Vitamin C may treat allergy-related conditions like asthma, hay fever, and eczema.
-Plus, it may help improve vision for those suffering from uveitis (a type of eye inflammation).
+Plus, it may help improve vision for those suffering from uveitis.
+This is a type of eye inflammation.